Vertical oscillation running is an aspect of the running stride and your running technique that can affect your running gait efficiency and speed.

 What Is a Good Vertical Oscillation Running?

-That said, the goal should be to minimize excessive vertical oscillation since the entire purpose of running is to maximize the horizontal distance traveled as quickly as possible.
+The goal should be to minimize excessive vertical oscillation to maximize the horizontal distance traveled as quickly as possible.

 Excessive vertical oscillation is wasted energy going into up-and-down motion, which does not contribute to horizontal or forward progression.